siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -s main.lua -c

+Or you can use the cache (in addition to all module names given on the commandline) using the `-C <file>` flag to use a custom cache file.

+    ./amalg.lua -o out.lua -s main.lua -C myamalg.cache

 However, this will only embed the Lua modules.
 To also embed C modules (both from the cache and from the command line), you have to specify the `-x` flag: